tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > "hello tim"

 (Note: The original JavaScript syntax for declaring a variable used the `var` keyword.
 However, the scoping of variables declared in this way was strange for people familiar with C and Java scoping rules, and caused much angst.
-It has been fixed since ES6 with the `let` and `const` keywords, we prefer these to `var`.)
+It has been fixed since ES6 with the `let` and `const` keywords; we prefer these to `var`.)

 ## Anonymous Functions